 6.)
 Chilly Buddhists

-Exploring our first city in Russia, I was expecting a few orthodox churches, and a giant stone head of a famous Soviet leader, but who knew there was going to be a golden pagoda in the snow in Ulan Ude!?
-It was definitely strange to feel my body in utter confusion trying to resolve its usual state of warmth when visiting temples with the utterly bitter winter wind.
-Still, it was a nice view across Ulan Ude and I taught us a little about the diversity of this huge country.￼￼
+Exploring our first city in Russia, I was expecting a few orthodox churches, and a giant stone head of a famous Soviet leader, but who knew there was going to be a golden pagoda in the snow in Ulan-Ude!?
+It was definitely strange to feel my body in utter confusion trying to resolve its usual state of warmth when visiting Buddhist monasteries with the utterly bitter winter wind.
+Still, it was a nice view across Ulan-Ude and I taught us a little about the diversity of Russia.￼￼

 7.)
 Reliving Someone Else’s Childhood